CiaranMoran27/Testing/Project/README.md

 <br/>

-- __Un-grouped Sepal Data__:The sepal width and sepal length variables were also plotted on histograms to explore their distribution.
-As previously discussed, the median and mean values for both sepal variables are relatively similar, which would point towards a data curve that exhibits normal distribution (See fig Y).<br/>
+- __Sepal Data__:

-- __Grouped Sepal Data__: The un-grouped sepal variable histograms (blue) do show the expected guassian curve.
+The un-grouped sepal variable histograms (blue) do show a guassian like distribution curve.
 On further breakdown of the plots into their species (multicoloured) it became apparent that there is significant overlapping of data between species for both sepal length and sepal width features.
-Due to this poor separation one would assume that the sepal length and width attributes would be less effect than the petal attributes at classifying a species in a machine learning model.
+Due to this poor separation one could speculate that a machine learning moodel would find it harder to seperate the sepal length and width featues.

 <br/>